Bios-Marcel/ServerBrowser/README.md

 The latest `launcher.jar` is available under https://github.com/Bios-Marcel/ServerBrowser/releases/latest , but it will **require** you to have Java 8 or later installed, i strongly suggest installing **Java 9**, since future versions of this project will use **Java 9**.

-#### Downloading the latest Installer
+#### Downloading the latest Installer (NOT SUPPORTED ANYMORE)

-The latest installer is also available under https://github.com/Bios-Marcel/ServerBrowser/releases/latest Unlike when using the `launcher.jar` file, the installer **won't require** you to download anything other than the installer itself.
+The latest installer is also available under https://github.com/Bios-Marcel/ServerBrowser/releases/tag/8.5.7 Unlike when using the `launcher.jar` file, the installer **won't require** you to download anything other than the installer itself.
+The installer isn't supported after version 8.5.7 anymore.

 #### Build all the stuff yourself